Denver Nuggets: 2008–2011: The Anthony and Billups duo

-2011–2012: The departure of Carmelo Anthony
+2011–2015: Period of rebuilding

-On February 22, 2011, after months of speculation that he wanted to leave the Nuggets, Carmelo Anthony was traded along with Chauncey Billups, Anthony Carter, Shelden Williams and Renaldo Balkman to the New York Knicks in a multi-player deal also involving the Minnesota Timberwolves in which the Nuggets received Wilson Chandler, Raymond Felton, Danilo Gallinari, Timofey Mozgov and Kosta Koufos.
-On the day when the trade was done, the Nuggets were left with 9 players to play against the Memphis Grizzlies.
+On February 22, 2011, after months of speculation that he wanted to leave the Nuggets, Carmelo Anthony was traded alongside Chauncey Billups, Anthony Carter, Shelden Williams and Renaldo Balkman to the New York Knicks in a multi-player deal also involving the Minnesota Timberwolves in which the Nuggets received Wilson Chandler, Raymond Felton, Danilo Gallinari, Timofey Mozgov and Kosta Koufos.
+On the day when the trade was done, the Nuggets were left with nine players to play against the Memphis Grizzlies.
 The Nuggets won 120–107, where they led by as many as 27 points.
 In the closing minutes of the game, the arena resounded with chants of "Who needs Melo?"
 George Karl said after the game, "Our guys, when their backs are confronted with a difficult situation, they usually play at a high level.
 We always react to tough situations in a very positive way."
 However, the trade only seemed to make them better.
 Post-trade, the Nuggets averaged 24.1 assists, showing their newfound teamwork.
 The defense of the Nuggets also improved, from allowing 105.2 points per game before the trade to 97.1 points per game for the remainder of the season.
-Despite the franchise-changing trade which saw eighteen different starting lineups through the whole season, Denver finished with 50 wins (fourth consecutive 50 win seasons for the first time in Nuggets history), clinching the 5th seed of the Western Conference.
+Despite the franchise-changing trade which saw eighteen different starting lineups through the whole season, Denver finished with 50 wins (fourth consecutive 50 win seasons for the first time in Nuggets history), clinching the fifth seed of the Western Conference.
 They met the Oklahoma City Thunder in the first round of the playoffs and lost four games to one.

 The first full season of the post-Melo Nuggets saw the steady rise of Danilo Gallinari, who averaged 17 points, 5.2 rebounds and 2.6 assists through the first 25 games of the season, which resulted to the Nuggets' best start through the first 20 games.
-But Gallinari was robbed off his best season by injuries to his ankle, thumb, and wrist.
-On March 15, 2012, the Nuggets decided to make their team younger by trading Nenê, who had played the previous 9 seasons for Denver, to the Washington Wizards for JaVale McGee.
+However, Gallinari sustained injuries to his ankle, thumb, and wrist that year.
+On March 15, 2012, the Nuggets decided to make their team younger by trading Nenê, who had played the previous nine seasons for Denver, to the Washington Wizards for JaVale McGee.
 In his first game as a Nugget, McGee made a putback dunk off an Arron Afflalo miss which proved to be the game-winning basket in Denver's 116–115 victory over the Detroit Pistons.
-In two of the Nuggets' final games of their season, McGee finally earned national attention when he had a 16-point,15-rebound effort, and a 21-point, 14-rebound effort in Denver's playoff series against the Los Angeles Lakers.
+In two of the Nuggets' final games of their season, McGee finally earned national attention when he had a 16-point, 15-rebound effort, and a 21-point, 14-rebound effort in Denver's playoff series against the Los Angeles Lakers.
 These performances helped the Nuggets come back from a 2–0 and a 3–1 series deficit, but the Nuggets eventually lost in Game 7, 87–96.